9 things about Japan that the internet doesn’t tell you

 You won’t find any rubbish bins

 If you have been to Japan before, you’ll know what I mean when I say this.
-Public rubbish bins are impossible to find (and this is for a good reason).
+Public rubbish bins are impossible to find and there are a couple of reasons for this.

 If you do need to dispose of your rubbish, just take it back to the place where you bought it.
 They always have rubbish bins and are more than happy to take it off your hands.